7JP4: Development

-7JP4 Electrical Characteristics
+7JP4 electrical characteristics

-Some General Electrical Characteristics are shown below.
-Second Anode + Grid 2 (Pin 9) and Plates (Pin 10 & 11 and Pin 7 & 8) have a maximum value limit of 6000 volts dc.
+Some general electrical characteristics are shown below.
+Second anode + grid 2 (pin 9) and plates (pins 10, 11 and 7, 8) have a maximum value limit of 6000 volts dc.
 Internal arcing can be expected when this voltage is exceeded.
-Actual values are typically in the 4000 to 5500 volt range, and some sets were operated as low as 2000 volts dc.
-Grid 1 (Pin 3) can receive either a Negative Bias or a Positive Bias.
-Pin-2 is the brightness voltage, and pin-3 is the video signal which rides on top of DC, and pin-2 is a DC Level which varies with the Brightness Control.
-Some sets are backwards and have pin-3 on ground and video on pin-2 along with brightness adjustment.
+Actual values are typically in the 4000 to 5500 volts range, and some sets were operated as low as 2000 volts dc.
+Grid 1 (pin 3) can receive either a negative bias or a positive bias.
+Pin 2 is the brightness voltage; pin 3 is the video signal on top of DC, and pin 2 is a DC level varying with the brightness control.
+Some sets are backwards and have pin 3 on ground and video on pin 2 along with brightness adjustment.